sjdv1982/seamless/silk.md

 ## policy

 For each policy field that is absent, the parent schema is queried.
-If there is no parent schema, it is looked up in the global config.
+If there is no parent schema, it is looked up in the global Silk config.
-(optimization: every Silk instance holds a ref to the nearest parent policy dict) Default values are indicated for the Silk global config
+(optimization: every Silk instance holds a ref to the nearest parent policy dict) Default values are indicated for the Silk global config.

 Every infer_XXX property has a corresponding set_XXX function in the Silk API, which does the inference retroactively based on the current value(s).